evannetwork/evannetwork.github.io/dev/setting-up.md

 Assuming you already know what a blockchain is and some basics about how it works and the ecosystem.

-[Evan.network](https://evan.network/) uses [parity](https://www.parity.io/) as its blockchain client.
+[Evan.network](https://evan.network/) needs a blockchain client and uses [parity](https://www.parity.io/) for this.
 The reason to use it over [geth](https://geth.ethereum.org/) is the more extensive toolchain and functionality.
 Geth and others can't even be used in evan.network, because there are required configurations that are not supported by geth.

 This is only really relevant if you want to install the blockchain client on your own machine.
-Most of the time it is sufficient to configure your applications to connect to one of the [MasterNodes](/doc/masternodes).
+Most of the time it is sufficient to configure your applications to connect to one of the evan.network [MasterNodes](/doc/masternodes).

-But if you do install your own parity, you need to use the testcore blockchain for development.
-The configuration for this is available [here](https://github.com/evannetwork/testcore-config).
+But if you do install your own MasterNode, you need to use the evan.network testcore blockchain for development.
+The parity configuration for this is available [here](https://github.com/evannetwork/testcore-config).

 The exact configuration of which blockchain client to connect to depends on the application you use, but if you don't set up your own, you can always use `wss://testcore.evan.network/ws` for the development blockchain.